stefanosx/contracts-api/README.md

 The App is a simple Rails-api with basic HTTP authorization, using [devise](https://github.com/plataformatec/devise) and [simple_token_authentication](https://github.com/gonzalo-bulnes/simple_token_authentication) gems.
+You can create users and contracts, display information and delete them.

 I decided to use this 2 gems for authrorization and authentication as they are really well maintained, and easy to use.
 I could have skipped the simple token authentication and include my own solution,